jkniest/hue-it-documentation/docs/lights/README.md

 ## Color temperature (CT)

 By default, the color temperature is between 153 and 500, where 0 is the coldest possible value and 500 the warmest.
-You can still use those values, but by default you can just pass a percentage value (0-100) and hue-it automatically converts it for you!
+You can still use those values, but by default, you can just pass a percentage value (0-100) and hue-it automatically converts it for you!

 ```php